Montgomery St. Peter Montgomery St. Peter

 Lone Pine Koala Sanctuary.
 A koala sanctuary with all types of native Australian animals including kangaroos, platypus, Tasmanian Devils, dingoes, wombats, emus and crocodiles.

 Mount Gravatt.
 A hilltop lookout just outside of the city with numerous hiking trails.
-Come here to the sunset views and to spot wild koalas.
+Come here for the sunset views and to spot wild koalas.

 The Gold Coast.
 A beachy metropolis south of Brisbane with golden sand beaches, beginner surf breaks, towering skyscrapers, seafood restaurants and craft breweries.